 Sleek and lightweight, it’s easy to move around, and simple to store.
-With a maximum height of 14cm (less than 6 inches) and a footprint of only 6.5 square feet, it fits almost everywhere.
+With a maximum height of 43cm and a footprint of only 152 x 76 cm, it fits almost everywhere.
 It weighs 36kh but it’s easy to scoot around on the front transport wheels so you don’t have to leave it setup in your home.

-The motor is a lightweight 1.5hp, but you’re not going to want more than that.
+The motor is a lightweight 560W.
 Despite the smaller motor, it has a speed range of between 0.8 and 13km/h, which is a mild jog, and the noise reducing, shock absorbing running deck keeps the sound down, perfect for shared accommodation or if you don’t want to wake anyone up when you’re doing an early jog.

 It arrives fully assembled out of the box, and has incredibly simple controls which come on a handy remote, so you can adjust it as you go, without even breaking your workflow.

 Verdict: While the design of this treadmill won’t be for everyone, if you’re looking for something far cheaper than £1000, that can be stored easily – and like the look of this ‘sideless’ machine, this is a fab running machine.

 - Simple set up and easy to store

 - Comfortable and quiet